 Satellite communication is the method of transporting information from one place to another using a communication satellite in orbit around the earth.
 Watching the English Premier League every weekend with your friends would have been impossible without this.
 A communication satellite is an artificial satellite that transmits the signal via a transponder.
 It does so by creating a channel of communication between the transmitter and the receiver located at different places on Earth.

 Satellite communications is used in telephone, radio, television, internet and military applications.
 Believe it or not, there are more than 2000 artificial satellites hurtling around in space right above your heads.

-- Active Satellites: Active Satellites unlike passive satellites amplify the transmitted signals before retransmitting it back to Earth.
-This ensure excellent signal strength.
+- Active Satellites: Active Satellites, unlike passive satellites, amplify the transmitted signals before retransmitting it back to Earth.
+This ensures excellent signal strength.
 Your home TV sets have a Set Top Box now.
 This is the Direct To Home (DTH) satellite communication.
 Although illegal in India, there are satellite mobile phones too.
 Imagine never being lost.
 You can go anywhere but you always have a guardian angel who knows exactly where you are.
 Passive satellites were the earliest communication satellite but now almost all the new ones are active satellites.

 - Digital cinema

 - Disaster Management